secretstartups/handbook/sites/handbook/source/handbook/marketing/sales-development/index.html.md

 #### SDR Lead Views

-* **S1 View** - [MQL’s,](/handbook/marketing/marketing-operations/marketo/#mql-and-lead-scoring)and "Hot" leads that need to be actioned within 60 minutes (i.e event)s, and Drift conversation leads for tenured SDRs
+* **S1 View** - [MQL’s,](/handbook/marketing/marketing-operations/marketo/#mql-and-lead-scoring)and "Hot" leads that need to be actioned within 60 minutes (i.e event)s, and Qualified conversation leads for tenured SDRs
 * **S2 View** - Only leads that are active in a HT touch sequence and have a phone number
 * **S3 View** - Qualifying leads.
 These are leads that you are actively qualifying in a back and forth conversation either by email or through phone calls.
 Each lead needs to either be active in a follow-up sequence, have an active task, or have a future meeting scheduled which can be seen in a future “last activity” date.